FadedIllusions/ROS_RIA_006_Actions/README.md

 Like services, an action must have both an action server and an action client.

-To execute the current repo:
+To execute the current repo (within a package 'action_ex_pkg' with rospy as a dependency):

 ```roslaunch ardrone_as action_server.launch```